Comp-Wolf/Dev-Ops_Repo/hands-on/Kubernetes/kubernetes-05-secrets-configmap/README.md

 Here is the challenge:

-* Use our hello app from clarusway repo.
+* Use our hello app from clww repo.
 And to call the $GREETINGS env use secrets.